A short message from some of pupils for prospective parents who came to visit us on our last open day:

 Harvest Festival - in St. Mary’s Church, Frensham

-Christmas Nativity play - with one morning and one afternoon performance in which all the Reception children are involved
+Christmas Nativity play - with two performances in which all the Reception children are involved

 Epiphany Day - including a service in the church and traditional activities e.g. a King / Queen for the day in each class